An electric motor has 33% of its cost in total Air Compressor unit, so it is our duty to protect Electric Motor from any type of failure.

 Every engineering people must have to take care of their equipment.

-Overload Relays are the only salutation to protect the motor from high current.
+Overload Relays are the only salutation to protect the motor from high currents.

-Overload Relays are generally of two types one is “Electromagnetic overload relay” and another is “Thermal overload relay”.
+Overload Relays are generally of two types one is an “Electromagnetic overload relay” and another is a “Thermal overload relay”.

-So, the details about Electromagnetic Overload Relay is as below
+So, the details about the Electromagnetic Overload Relay are as below

 A time lag feature is incorporated to guard against unnecessary operation from temporary Overloads due to the normal operation of the machines which are being driven.